adaltas/node-nikita-arch/doc/virtualbox.md

      Choose "VDI" type then "Dynamically allocated"
      Set a size of around 30GB
 2. Attach a new disk iso
-   rom the VM settings, in "Storage", select "Controller IDE" > "Empty" and choose the Arch Linux iso file
+   From the VM settings, in "Storage", select "Controller IDE" > "Empty" and click on the disk icon next to "Optical drive".
+Choose the Arch Linux iso file
 3. Set the network
    From the VM settings, in "Network", choose "Bridge Adapter"
 4. Start the VM